Q: Have you ever noticed the amount of CPU/memory that SAM Broadcaster uses?

 RadioDJ can be ran on a system with as little as 1000 MHz CPU and 1GB RAM

-The fact RadioDJ doesn’t use huge amounts of CPU/memory is just another reason why RadioDJ is far superior to SAM Broadcaster.
+RadioDJ doesn’t use huge amounts of CPU/memory on track change and that’s another reason why RadioDJ is far superior to SAM Broadcaster.

 Whereas SAM has been known to slam the CPU up to 100% during track changes, PAL scripts can also cause the CPU/memory usage to spike too.